Draining – Heat Exchange Espresso Machine Tank Models

-Disclaimer: This technical support is provided for information purposes only.
+- This technical support is available for information purposes only.
 1st-line Equipment, LLC is not responsible for any injury or damages resulting from such information.

-CAUTION: Please note that the following information is provided only as a guideline supplemental to your instruction manual.
+- Please note that the following information on Draining – Heat Exchange Espresso Machine Tank Models is available only as a guideline supplemental to your instruction manual.
 Before attempting to drain your machine’s boiler, please consult the user’s manual before proceeding with these guidelines.
-Draining the boiler properly is the responsibility of the customer and you may be charged if any damage results from improperly completing the necessary procedure as damage due to freezing or is not covered under manufacturer’s warranty nor shipping insurance.
-If shipping, significant charges for damages could result from the lack of following these instructions and/or the instruction manual..
-Not properly draining the boiler can result in severe damage from water freezing inside the internal components.
+Draining the boiler properly is the responsibility of the customer, who could receive charges if any damage results from improperly completing the necessary procedure as damage due to freezing or is not covered under manufacturer’s warranty nor shipping insurance.
+If shipping, significant charges for damages could result from the lack of following these instructions and/or the instruction manual.
+Not properly draining the boiler can cause severe damage from water freezing inside the internal components.

 It is imperative that you read these guidelines completely before attempting this process.
 Feel free to contact our technical services department at [email protected] with any questions you may have before draining your boiler.
 1st-line Equipment, LLC does not assume any liability for damages or personal injuries.

-Purpose: Remove majority of water from internal components of a traditional heat exchanger espresso machine.
+- Remove the majority of water from the internal components of a traditional heat exchanger espresso machine.
 To prevent freezing and/or water damage during long term storage or shipping.

-Machine identity: These instructions are provided for a heat exchanger traditional espresso machine with a removable water reservoir and with at least one hose in the reservoir to draw water.
-It is NOT for single boiler or double boiler espresso machines.
-It is also not intended for heat exchange machines without a water intake hose on top of the reservoir nor any direct water connect espresso machines.
+- These instructions are available for traditional heat exchange espresso machines with a removable water reservoir and with at least one hose in the reservoir to draw water.
+It is NOT for single boiler espresso machines or dual boiler espresso machines.
+It is also not intentional for heat exchange machines without a water intake hose on top of the reservoir nor any direct water connect espresso machines.

-Warning: Water removed from machine will be scalding hot!
+- Water coming from the machine will be scalding hot!
 Be careful of steam and splashing hot water during the water removal process.